 Process and methods of Competency Models

-- Process of Competency Model in context of HR selection
+- Process of Competency Model in the context of HR selection

 - Methods of Competency Model